 Teaching Policies & Resources — Undergraduates as Instructional Aides

 Qualified undergraduates who are appropriately prepared and closely supervised may provide an excellent supplement to instruction, and a teaching internship can enrich the intern's educational experience as well.
-Departments may use highly qualified advanced undergraduates in certain types of teaching duties; for instance, an undergraduate teaching intern
+Departments may use highly qualified advanced undergraduates in certain types of teaching duties; for instance, an undergraduate teaching intern could do the following:

-- might support faculty in preparing course materials
+- Support faculty in preparing course materials

 Undergraduate teaching internship opportunities must receive approval from the College prior to the first semester the opportunity is offered.
-The supervising professor must submit a short letter of application to the Department Executive Officer, who would forward the letter to the Associate Dean for Undergraduate Programs and Curriculum, CLAS Office of Academic Programs & Student Development, 120 Schaeffer Hall.
+The supervising professor must submit a short letter of application to the Department Executive Officer, who should forward the letter to the Associate Dean for Undergraduate Programs and Curriculum, CLAS Office of Academic Programs & Student Development, 120 Schaeffer Hall.

-- the criteria and process of selecting the student(s) serving as intern(s);
+- The criteria and process for selecting a student serving as an intern

-- the supervision protocol;
+- The supervision protocol